Women in Pakistan: Gender roles

 Pakistan is a patriarchal society where men are the primary authority figures and women are subordinate.
 Gender is one of the organizing principles of Pakistani society.
 Patriarchal values embedded in local traditions, religion and culture predetermine the social value of gender.
 Islam heavily influences gender roles in particular.
-An artificial divide between production and reproduction, made by the ideology of sexual division of labor, has placed women in reproductive roles as mothers and wives in the private arena of home and men in a productive role as breadwinners in the public arena.
+An artificial divide between production and reproduction, made by the ideology of sexual division of labour, has placed women in reproductive roles as mothers and wives in the private arena of home and men in a productive role as breadwinners in the public arena.

 Pakistani women lack social value and status because of negation of their roles as producers and providers in all social roles.
-The preference for sons due to their productive role often dictates the allocation of household resources in their favor.
+The preference for sons due to their productive role often dictates the allocation of household resources in their favour.
 Traditionally, male members of the family are given better education and are equipped with skills to compete for resources in the public arena, while female members are imparted domestic skills to be good mothers and wives.
 Lack of skills, limited opportunities in the job market, and social, religious and cultural restrictions limit women's chances to compete for resources in the public arena.

 This situation has led to the social and economic dependency of women that becomes the basis for male power over women in all social relationships.
 However, the spread of patriarchy is not even.
 The nature and degree of women's subordination vary across classes, regions, and the rural/urban divide.
 Patriarchal structures are relatively stronger in the rural and tribal setting where local customs establish male authority and power over women's lives.
 On the other hand, women belonging to the upper and middle classes have increasingly greater access to education and employment opportunities and can assume greater control over their lives.

 According to Pakistani standards, 'good women' could be either educated or uneducated and are expected to be unselfish, calm, tolerant, empathetic, reliable, able to organize, compromise, coordinate and maintain hospitality within the house and in keeping good relationships.
 They are also expected to do household chores, care for her children, husband and in-laws and, when needed, provide the home with external income.
 Women are also expected to marry a man of their parent's choice, follow Islam's code of dress and sacrifice their own dreams.